 If I have joint, back or neck problems/pain can I still do Pilates?

 In many cases, Pilates done correctly can be a highly effective way to help manage and improve joint or spine problems.
-I specialize in Clinical Pilates as well as Athletic Pilates, and the management of chronic joint or back/neck pain is my specialty.
+I specialize in Clinical Pilates, Athletic Pilates, Sports Science, and the management of chronic joint or back/neck pain is my specialty.
 I have had (and continue to have) some major success stories in working with patients who otherwise were unable to participate in an effective level of exercise, or even their day to day living routines (please read the testimonials).
 On a personal note, my husband is one such case due to his high impact rugby days in college while doing his PhD, and I have worked extensively with him since his mid-40's when most all post-high impact athletes who have a sit down career as adults after college, start to feel minor to major injuries coming to haunt them.
 My husband has returned to a level of mobility which he was not expected to achieve after having gone through major problems with a severe cervical spine condition in 2010 which required major surgery, then a second cervical surgery, which has helped to return complete mobility in conjunction with Clinical Pilates.
 He also had a total knee replacement in December 2017 of which he amazed all his doctors and therapist alike, because he had a full range of motion within 45 days thanks to Pilates on all equipment training with me.
 Another patient's success story you can read about, is in a book titled, "Her Longest Marathon" by Randy A. Birken, M.D., where a drunk driver hit her head on early on a Sunday morning while she was out training for her last major marathon (she is now walking due to my Clinical Athletic Pilates Methods).
 Find out more here